Dynatrace/dynatrace-configuration-as-code/CONTRIBUTING.md

 ### Test Mocks

 Go Mockgen is used for some generated mock files.
-You will have to generate them.
+You'll have to generate them.
 To explicitly generate the mocked files, run `make mocks` in the root folder.

 ### Formatting